adhy-p/adhy-p.github.io/content/posts/arch.md

 ```

 # 3. Setup boot loader
 At this point, the OS is already installed and ready to use.
-However, our machine doen't know how to load and run the OS.
-We need to configure (or in this case, install) bootloader to load the run Linux when the computer is powered on.
-I'm not sure whether the default Windows bootloader supports Linux, but just to be safe, we shall install GRUB.
+However, our machine doesn't know how to load and run the OS.
+We need to configure (or in this case, install) boot loader to load the run Linux when the computer is powered on.
+I'm not sure whether the default Windows boot loader supports Linux, but just to be safe, we shall install GRUB.
 ```
 root# pacman -S grub efibootmgr os-prober root# grub-install --target=x86_64-efi \